asutherland/gaia/apps/email/test/marionette/README.md

 - Don't be flakey.
 Which means making it hard to write flakey tests.

 - Have understandable errors provided in context.

+- Improve logging.
+We diagnose problems reported by QA and users based on the logs we are provided, so we want to make these logs as useful as possible.
+  This matters to testing because when there are many ways to do something and one of them improves or solidifies our logging then we should do that one.

 ### Strategy ###